 What do Do?: Today you’ll head east along Iceland’s southern coast, passing through farmland and lava fields, staying mostly on Route 1.
 Note that there is a lot to cover today but don’t worry if you can’t see it all, most of these places can also been seen on Day 7 on your way back to Reykjavik.
 Selfoss is a good place to get supplies and fuel before heading east towards Hvolsvöllur where you may want to visit the Saga Centre where you can learn about the Njal’s Saga.

-There are also opportunities to do guided glacier walks, ice climbing, snowmobiling, and ice caves visits in this area.
-Be sure to book a guided trip with a professional guide if you want to do these activities as they are no safe to do on one’s own.
+In Skógar, you you can visit another beautiful waterfall Skógafoss as well as the local folk museum Skógasafn.
+The open-air museum complex is one of Iceland top cultural museums with over 15,000 artefacts and 6 historical buildings.
+There are also plenty of opportunities to do guided glacier walks, ice climbing, snowmobiling, and ice caves visits in this area.
+Be sure to book a guided trip in advance with a professional guide if you want to do these activities as they are no safe to do on one’s own.

 Where to Stay?: We’d recommend spending the night in or around Kirkjubæjarklaustur although Vík is also an option.
 Around Kirkjubæjarklaustur, you may want to check out Hotel Klaustur (where we stayed), Hotel Geirland, Hotel Laki, and the Eldhraun Guest House.
-Around Vík, you can check out Hotel Vik, Hotel Katla Hofdabrekka, Hotel Edda Vik, Grand Guesthouse Gardakot, Guesthouse Steig, and the Volcano Hotel.
+Around Vík, you can check out Hotel Katla Hofdabrekka, ICelandair Hotel Vik, Grand Guesthouse Gardakot, Guesthouse Steig, and the Volcano Hotel.

 Iceland Itinerary Day 6